Tips for installing the machine on FI

 Some later complications can be avoided by testing the hardware before commissioning.

-The procedure for thorough disk testing is as follows:
+The procedure for thoroughly testing disks is as follows:

-- Find out the name of the tested disk, you will get a list of connected disks
+- Find out the name of the disk to be tested, get a list of connected disks

 fdisk -l